valentinp/valentinp.github.com/_posts/2019-08-20-liberty-and-chaos copy.md

 For a sweet night

 *Poem 2*

-atFralc
+Oderr tou
+of oachs
 atuyBe
-soCha
+fo soCha
 uBeaty out
-ctaalFr
-Beatyu fo
-Fractla
+Order uto
+of socha
 Beauty tou
+of Order
+of Chaos
+Order out
-Chaos of
+of Chaos
-Fractal
 Beauty out
-of Chaos
+of Order

 *Poem 3*